 Zeljka Hruskar, Tatjana Vilibic-Cavlek, Department of Virology, Croatian Institute of Public Health, Zagreb 10000, Croatia

-Author contributions: Simunov B made the concept of the study, collected and analyzed the data, and wrote the original draft; Jurekovic Z, Zidovec Lepej S, Bainaruch A, Pavicic Saric J, Hruskar Z, and Radmanic L analyzed the data; Mrzljak A and Vilibic-Cavlek T made contributions to the concept of the study, and revised the manuscript critically; all authors approved the final version of the manuscript.
+Author contributions: Simunov B contributed to the concept of the study, collected and analyzed the data, and wrote the original draft; Jurekovic Z, Zidovec Lepej S, Bainaruch A, Pavicic Saric J, Hruskar Z, and Radmanic L analyzed the data; Mrzljak A and Vilibic-Cavlek T made contributions to the concept of the study, and revised the manuscript critically; all authors approved the final version of the manuscript.

 Supported by the Croatian Science Foundation Project, No. IP-2020-02-7407.